💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 We are committed to sharing unbiased reviews.
 Some of the links on our site are from our partners who compensate us.
 Read our editorial guidelines and advertising disclosure.

-AT&T business internet also offers an impressive and competitively priced suite of basic plans for small businesses.
-But with pricey high-speed plans, a still-lacking fiber internet footprint, and falling customer satisfaction ratings, you’ll want to shop around to ensure your business gets the right internet package.
+The bottom line: AT&T business internet offers an impressive and competitively priced suite of basic plans for small businesses.
+Because of its pricey high-speed plans and small fiber internet footprint, you’ll want to shop around to ensure your business gets the right internet package.

-If your needs go beyond these basic necessities—like running high-functioning SaaS and cloud computing services or connecting a high volume of devices and users—you’ll need higher speeds, which means AT&T may not be your best option thanks to its higher costs for premium plans.
+If your needs go beyond these basic necessities—like running high-functioning SaaS (software as a service) and cloud computing services or connecting a high volume of devices and users—you’ll need high-speed internet access, which means AT&T may not be your best option thanks to its higher costs for premium plans.

 What you should know about AT&T business internet

-As a business internet provider (ISP), AT&T offers a range of products and services to organizations of any size.
-But AT&T isn’t perfect for every business.
-Its internet plans have a lot to like—but present some gaps that definitely make AT&T not a one-size-fits-all consideration.
+As a business Internet Service Provider (ISP), AT&T offers a range of products and services to organizations of any size.
+Its internet plans have a lot to like, but AT&T isn’t perfect for every business and shouldn't be treated as a one-size-fits-all internet option.

 Here’s what our research on AT&T business internet turned up, both the good and the not-so-great.

 AT&T’s business internet pricing and speed breakdown by plan

 AT&T business fiber offers speeds up to 5 gigabit per second (5 Gbps)—some of the fastest speeds currently available.
 AT&T’s business fiber plans even include symmetrical upload and download speeds.
 If you frequently use VoIP and video teleconferencing, choose a symmetrical fiber plan.